dhchung317/Bard/README.md

 * enter custom note durations
 * enter lyrics or syllables for each note that will use TTS
 * add and delete notes to make a sequence
-* playback and save to library
+* playback by saving to library

 ### Features I'd like to implement